-Breakfast consisted of eggs, breakfast meats, fresh fruit, pastries, and yogurt.
-It was served until 10:30 AM.
-A hearty lunch of burgers, deli meats, sweet Hawaiian chicken, pulled pork sandwiches, and desserts (cherry cheesecake, carrot cake, fruit, pastries) was served from 11 AM to 3 PM.
-The food was better-than-expected, middle of the road, but definitely more enjoyable than not.
+Breakfast was eggs, breakfast meats, fresh fruit, pastries, and yogurt, served until 10:30 AM.
+Our lunch, served from 11 to 3 PM, offered burgers, deli meats, Hawaiian chicken, pulled pork sandwiches, and desserts, including cherry cheesecake, carrot cake, fruit, and pastries.
+The food was better-than-expected, middle of the road, but more enjoyable than not.

-Two alcoholic beverages are also provided per day for those over 21 years of age.
-Guests can upgrade their drink package for $30 per person to include call liquors, sangria, rum punch and local craft beers.
+Two alcoholic beverages are also provided daily for those over 21.
+Guests can upgrade their drink package for $30 per person to include call liquors, sangria, rum punch, and local craft beers.

 My Visit to Discovery Cove

 I visited Discovery Cove with a group of fellow travel writers, where we were also given connecting cabanas to enjoy for the day.
-During my trip, I suffered a horrible back injury and was barely able to walk.
-That played a huge factor in me getting to enjoy the activities at Discovery Cove; however, I was happy as a lark enjoying my shaded and comfy cabana, watching families petting the rays and snorkel.
+I suffered a horrible back injury during my trip and could barely walk.
+That greatly impacted me appreciating the activities at Discovery Cove; however, I was happy as a lark enjoying my shaded and comfy cabana, watching families petting the rays and snorkeling.

-Our cabana was so comfortable and came fully stocked with water, wine, and soda, and a snack treasure chest contained bagged treats for me to munch on.
-It was located near one of the Discovery Cove snack shacks which served soft pretzels, cookies, chips, and a variety of flavored Icees.
+Our cabana was so comfortable and fully stocked with water, wine, soda, and a snack treasure chest containing bagged treats for me to munch on.
+It was located near one of the Discovery Cove snack shacks, serving soft pretzels, cookies, chips, and flavored Icees.

-Due to my back issue, our cabana attendant saw my difficulty walking and brought me a scooter.
-I was overjoyed and so pleased!
-This gave me the ability to roam the entire Discovery Cove property and see the things I would have missed otherwise.
-This was really above and beyond anything expected and left a high note in my mind regarding the service level of Discovery Cove.
+Due to my back issue, our cabana attendant saw my difficulty walking and brought me a scooter, allowing me to freely roam the Discovery Cove property.
+I was delighted and excited to see the things I would have missed otherwise.
+This was a great testament to Discovery Cove’s customer service level.

 Discovery Cove Will Amaze You

-Discovery Cove has amazed me with the beauty, level of service, cleanliness, and attention to detail.
-The park is extremely large and by limiting the number of guests, you feel like you have the place to yourself (not an easy feat in the midst of Orlando.
+Discovery Cove has amazed me with its beauty, level of service, cleanliness, and attention to detail.
+The park is really large.
+Limiting the number of guests makes you feel like you have the place to yourself (not an easy feat amid Orlando.